Aggregations

 The aggregation mechanism is driven by three events:

-NULLvalue of the aggregated property a corresponding aggregated object exists, and vice versa. - Create event — the resolution event: when the aggregated property becomes non-
+NULL, a corresponding aggregated object exists, and vice versa. - Create event — the resolution event: when the aggregated property becomes non-

 In a particular aggregation all three events may coincide, or the create and delete events may differ both from the base event and from each other.